 Questions for the Professionals

-As the semester progressed so did our engine and our understanding of engine development, so our questions became more advanced, in-depth, and assuming of our audience and interviewees of prior knowledge.
-While having more technical questions isn't a negative, the assumption of knowledge is, specifically for our target audience of novices.
-Another result of personally understanding game engines better was we had fewer questions to ask, making generating questions harder.
-So we began asking the interviewees for information about what they were currently working on and interested in.
-However, it was still difficult.
-This is something we came to accept, interviewing is hard.
-We aren't studying to be interviewers either.
+As the semester progressed, so did our engine and our understanding of engine development, so our questions became more advanced and in-depth.
+While having more technical questions isn't a negative, the assumption of knowledge is—specifically for our target audience of novices.
+Another result of personally understanding game engines better was that we had fewer questions to ask, making generating the questions harder, especially with consideration to our novice audience .
+This is something we came to accept: interviewing people is hard.